 Rotate Your Collection

 Wearing the same pair every other day does not give elastic fibers enough time to recover their shape and tension.
+Our guide on how many pairs of socks you should own covers the ideal rotation by lifestyle.
 Aim to rotate through at least 5 to 7 pairs of daily-wear dress socks.
 This rotation strategy significantly extends the life of your entire collection and ensures every pair maintains its fit and grip.

 Material-Specific Care